 If an arrears situation arises, please follow these steps to avoid any further action:-

-- Continue to pay your weekly rent with full weekly payments
+- Continue to pay your weekly rent plus a portion off your arrears, every week.

-- Immediately contact your local Customer Services Centre and advise of your predicament
+- Immediately contact Louth County Council's Customer Services Section or the Rents Section, and advise of your predicament.

-- A payment plan should be agreed with the Rents Section to address the arrears matter, ideally through the Household Budget model.
+- A payment plan should be agreed with the Rents Section, ideally through Household Budget or Bank.

-If you have arrears, you must complete a Payment Plan Agreement Form
+If you have arrears, you must complete a Payment Plan Agreement for Rent and Arrears

 Next, you must decide how to pay your rent:-